pvaret/SunsetSettings/docs/source/usage.rst

 SunsetSettings, this is done by creating a hierarchy of subsections of your Settings class, using the :meth:`~sunset.Settings.newSection()` method.
-This method creates a new instance of your Settings that holds the same set of Bundle, List and Key fields, with potentially different values.
-Those Bundles, Lists and Keys *inherit* from the corresponding Bundles, Lists and Keys on the parent section.
+This method creates a new instance of your Settings that holds the same set of Bunch, List and Key fields, with potentially different values.
+Those Bunches, Lists and Keys *inherit* from the corresponding Bunches, Lists and Keys on the parent section.

 Sections can be given a name, either at creation time or after the fact by